dave-worley/django-generic/README.md

 4. Install the dependencies with pip.
 This will install Django in the virtualenv.
    > pip install -r requirements.txt

-5. Change to the ProductCatalog directory.
-   > cd ProductCatalog

-6. Run the Django migration command to create the sqlite database.
+5. Run the Django migration command to create the sqlite database.
    > python manage.py migrate

-7. You're all set.
+6. You're all set.
 Run the Django development server.
    > python manage.py runserver

 I've included a test.csv file in the project root directory that can be used to populate the database.
 Load it a couple times to see the simple pagination.